 Sure enough, the velociraptors come back to check five minutes later, but you are still hiding in the ceiling pipes.
 Snorting in disappointment, they leave.
 Even so, you are still suspicious.
 Suppose that they knew you had predicted their trick and decide to come back twice?
 You wait, and five minutes later you hear a velociraptor pad stealthily into the room.
 Grinning smugly at your superior intelligence, you hear him bark a curse and leave.
 This time, you are pretty sure it isn't a trick, so you dare to boot up your laptop.

 Now it's a simple matter to get into the internet service provider's company network.
 At last you will be able to find out what the raptors are up to.

 It turns out they are denying internet service to the area—a monstrous act.
 But that is not all.
 They are also trying to build a supermind.

-Fortunately for mankind, they didn't have Star Trek in the Cretaceous period, and so the velociraptors are fumbling in the dark without even the most basic understanding of the underlying principles of superminds.
+Fortunately for mankind, they didn't have Star Trek in the Cretaceous period, so the velociraptors are fumbling in the dark without even the most basic understanding of the underlying principles of superminds.
 Losers, you think as you delete their research.
 Immediately there are screeches of fury from the next room over.
 The big female disembowels several subordinates and orders the still-living undead to find you at all costs.
-You will experience an uncontrollable urge to giggle.
+You experience an uncontrollable urge to giggle.
 Don't.

 Then the power goes out.